adieuleveutteam/adieuleveutteam.github.io/_pages/about.md

 - missing values,
 - uncertainty quantification.

 On this website, you can find information about our research, our team and our organization.

-Please, feel free to get in touch with Aymeric if you would like to interact in one way or another (presentation, collaboration, position, etc.)!
+Feel free to get in touch with Aymeric if you would like to interact in one way or another (presentation, collaboration, position, etc.)!